Can You Take Too Much Vitamin D? Signs of Toxicity & Limits

 The Importance of Sun Exposure and Diet

-This is why deficiency is so common worldwide, affecting an estimated one billion people.
+This is why deficiency affects an estimated one billion people worldwide.
 For many, supplementation becomes a necessary step to maintain optimal levels for good health.

 What is Too Much Vitamin D?
 Understanding the Basics